thecodeteam/mosaicme/README.md

 Component Name              |	Component Description
 --------------------------- | ---------------------|
 Web Interface               | Web Interface to for displaying pictures, mosaics, statistics and system configuration.
-Orchestration API service   | API service that orchestrates interactions with all services in the application.
 Mosaic processing service   | Mosaic processing service.
 Takes the mosaic generation request from the Orchestration API and generates the mosaic data and meta data.
 Queuing Service				| Service to host the queues required by the system.
-Configuration Service       | Service to maintain configuration, synchronization and naming registry.
 Twitter retrieval service   | Service that retrieves pictures and their meta data from the selected twitter accounts and adds them Object store.